 Professional mediators help ease the emotional intensity oftentimes associated with divorce cases.
 They are valuable resources in resolving challenging issues faced by people seeking divorces.
 In addition, through the assistance of mediators, the costs and length of time associated with pursuing a divorce are decreased.

-If you have any questions concerning divorce mediation NJ, call the Law Offices of Peter Van Aulen at (201) 845-7400 for free 30 minute in office consultation.
+If you have any questions concerning divorce mediation NJ, call the Law Offices of Peter Van Aulen at (201) 845-7400 for free comprehensive in office consultation.